mucommander/mucommander/readme.txt

   Contributed by Alexander Yerenkow.
 - Fixed an exception occuring in the 'Run dialog' when pressing Enter repeatedly (ticket #212).
+- Fixed an issue with the panel separator being set incorrectly after a resize of the main window (ticket #163).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: